Marilou Berry

 Marilou Berry (born 1 February 1983) is a French actress, film director and screenwriter.
-She is well known for her roles in Look at Me (2004), Vilaine (2008) and The New Adventures of Cinderella (2017).
+She is known for her roles in Look at Me (2004), Vilaine (2008) and The New Adventures of Cinderella (2017).

 Personal life

 Marilou Berry was born on 1 February 1983, the daughter of filmmaker Josiane Balasko (née Balašković) and sculptor Philippe Berry (né Benguigui), and the niece of actor Richard Berry.
 Her mother is of Croatian descent, whereas her father is of Maghrebi Jewish descent.
 Uninterested in school studies, she left high school and enrolled at the Conservatoire de Paris.

 From 2007 to 2010, Berry dated the actor David Rousseau.
 In 2011, she began a relationship with the young entrepreneur Arnaud Schneider.
 They separated in January 2017.
 On 9 June 2017, she was seen during the French Open, with her new boyfriend, Alexis.
 In July 2018, she announced on her Instagram that she was pregnant with her first child.
+She gave birth to her son, Andy, in december 2018.
+He was named after the song Andy by Les Rita Mitsouko.

 Berry’s father, Philippe, died suddenly on 5 September 2019 at the age of 63.